 A Census has taken place in England, Scotland and Wales every ten years since 1801 (except 1941).
 Censuses provide regular snapshots of a town or village, giving a vivid picture of the changing life in a community.

-Detailed Census returns are available from 1841 to 1911.
 Laws to protect the confidentiality of living people mean that detailed Census information cannot be published for 100 years.

-The 1921 Census, therefore, will not be released until 2021.
+The 1921 Census was released in 2022 and is currently only available to access on the Find My Past website on a pay per view basis.